-Opana is a surprisingly dangerous drug.
+Did you know Opana is a surprisingly dangerous drug?
 Parents are often shocked when their teen or a friend of their teen experiences an Opana overdose.
 This little-known painkiller is deadly even in small doses.
 It can cause overdose when used in large amounts, mixed with alcohol and other drugs.
 Unaware of the deadly chemical changes that occur in the body, many teens experiment with them with devastating results.

-Talking to your kids about the dangers of Opana can help.
+Without a doubt, talking to your kids about the dangers of Opana can help.
 If your child is already using Opana, it may be time to take action and intervene before they inadvertently overdose on the drug.
 Hence, the time to take action is now.

 What Does an Opana Overdose Look Like?